-TypeWell is celebrating its 20-year anniversary, which means we’re not only thinking about how technology will change in the next twenty years, but also reflecting on how far the TypeWell system has already come.
+TypeWell is celebrating its 20-year anniversary, which means we’re not only thinking about how technology will change in the next twenty years, but also reflecting on how far the TypeWell dictionary and core system has already come.
 Where transcribers once lugged around 20-pound laptops and “linked” them with a serial cable, they’re now using lightweight laptops or working remotely while their clients stream real-time text to their own mobile devices.

 Mobile technology aside, though, the true foundation of the TypeWell system is the transcribing software with its robust and intuitive abbreviation system.